 - Are you frequently turning up the television or radio?

-- Can you hear at the theatre, movies or other entertainment venues?
+- Do you struggle to hear at the theatre, movies or other entertainment venues?

 - Are you limiting social activities due to problems hearing and communicating?